 Not Just Chasing A Ghost And Wasting Time - But Worse: Interfering With Your Healing Process!

 I think it’s a tragedy that many if not most Tennis Elbow sufferers are still told to chase the inflammation ghost…

-Still encouraged to ice repeatedly, take ridiculous amounts of anti-inflammatories – and then resort to painful Cortisone shots if the first two interventions don’t banish the ghost.
+Still encouraged to ice repeatedly, rub lotions and creams all over your elbow, take ridiculous amounts of anti-inflammatories – and then resort to painful Cortisone shots if the first two interventions don’t banish the ghost.

 That’s not to say that these treatments don’t work.
 They do often work very effectively – When it comes to relieving, or should we say, “suppressing” symptoms temporarily.

 (That’s probably one of the reasons it’s so hard to kill this sacred inflammation cow!)

 But the problem is all three of these treatments have increasingly higher risks of slowing your healing process down or even causing significant harm or damage, Cortisone shots in particular!!...